nickloman/nickloman.github.com/_posts/2015-01-02-what-to-do-with-a-problem-like--omicsmaps.md

 * Move to Google Maps API v3

-* Add support for other technologies than sequencers, e.g. proteomics and metabolomics and imaging platforms
+* Add support for other technologies than sequencers, e.g. proteomics and metabolomics and imaging platforms, also perhaps for services e.g. 'single cell genomics'

 * Remove the outer frame and make it all snazzy looking with one big map, with panels on top

 Sounds like a plan?!

+Update 3rd Jan 2015:

+Well, on investigation it seems that most of my $100/month was going on Amazon storage and a load balancer, and that server costs are just $35/month.
+So it may not be worth the effort to move to Heroku.

+But I've pushed the source and database to <https://github.com/nickloman/omicsmaps> now.

+I've also disabled the moderation queue (post-Akismet check) so updates are processed automatically.

+If you want to get admin rights on the site and help keep it up to date, please do get in touch.